Thomas Tallis School

 • You could take up photography, creative writing, arts and crafts.

-• Learn to code, design video games, write a play or film.
+• Learn to code, design video games, write a play or film, learn chess.

-• You can learn or practice a musical instrument, or join a virtual orchestra.
+• You can learn or practice a musical instrument, or join an orchestra.

-What can I do for my physical activity in lockdown?
+What can I do for my physical activity?

-• You can continue with any sport you were doing before lockdown, if this is something you can carry on at home.
-For example, running, cycling, yoga, online exercise classes…
+• You can continue with any sport you enjoy doing.
+For example, running, cycling, yoga, football, rugby tennis…

-• You can take up a new activity or keep up your fitness and training for a team sport you regularly play, even if regular training session are currently cancelled.
-The DofE website has some advice for how to do this.
+• You can take up a new activity or keep up your fitness and training for a team sport you regularly play.

 Who is my assessor and how do I get the award signed off?

-For now, you just need to fill in what you plan to do for each of your sections and then get started.
 We recommend you keep a record of when you complete your activity each week, in a log book and if possible, take photos of what you do for your skill so that you have some evidence.
 Your assessor is an adult who can witness you do the activity each week.
-So if you are volunteering for a neighbour, then can be the assessor, or a sports coach or music teacher who you attend lessons or training session with (in person or online).
-If you are doing the activity at home then your parents can write a report for you at the end of the three or six months to say what you did and what you achieved or learnt, then Mr Wright or Miss Cooper can sign it off for you.
+So if you are volunteering for a neighbour, they can be the assessor, or a sports coach or music teacher who you attend lessons or training session with.

 How long and how often do I have to do the activity?

 You can choose which of the three sections you want to do for six months.
 The other two will need to be completed for three months.
 Ideally, you should complete each of your three activities once a week for about 45 minutes to an hour.
-If that is unrealistic for the activity you have chosen, please speak to either Mr Wright or Miss Cooper as it might be possible for you to do it for longer periods, less often.
+If that is unrealistic for the activity you have chosen, please speak email [email protected] as it might be possible for you to do it for longer periods, less often.

 Can I backdate my activities?

-If you are already completing the activity, you will be able to backdate it on the eDofE system.
-So if you are already a keen runner and you want to include some of your running over the past month, you can do this.
+If you are already completing the activity, you will be able to backdate it on the eDofE system to the date you were registered for the award.

 Will there be an expedition?